nordic-institute/X-Road/doc/Manuals/ig-ss_x-road_v6_security_server_installation_guide.md

  13.04.2017 | 2.8     | Added token ID formatting                                       | Cybernetica AS
  25.08.2017 | 2.9     | Update environmental monitoring installation information | Ilkka Seppälä
  15.09.2017 | 2.10    | Added package with configuration specific to Estonia xroad-securityserver-ee | Cybernetica AS
+ 05.03.2018 | 2.11    | Added terms and abbreviations reference and document links

 ## Table of Contents